udexon/Webpp/W+003_OPOW.md

 1. Phoscript is a metaprogramming language derive from the Forth programming language, which is practically as easy to learn as spreadsheet formulas, yet powerful enough to interface to any programming language and framework:

 - https://github.com/udexon/Multiweb/blob/master/Phoscript_Tutorials.md

+In the conventional software development model, the major shareholder of the company employing the programmers has the absolute power on decision making.

+In Duniix software development model, we highlight PUSH, for Programmer